shipyard-run/blueprints/vault-k8s/README.md

 ## Cleanup

-Run `yard delete` to cleanup all resources
+Run `shipyard destroy` to cleanup all resources

 ## Components
 * Kubernetes